iobroker-community-adapters/ioBroker.google-smart-home-fulfillment/README.md

 ### ioBroker Installation & Configuration

-Install the adapter in the usual way then visit the settings page and follow the steps below to determine each value required:
+The fulfilment server runs as a web adapter extension.
+Ie. you must have an instance of the web adapter already running and responding to HTTPS requests from the public internet for it to function.
+The easiest way to do this is:

+- Create an instance of the web adapter, and note the following settings:
+- Main page:
-- Secure HTTPS Port\
+  - Port\
-HTTPS requests from the public internet must be correctly received by this adapter for it to function correctly.
-The adapter will create a HTTPS server listening on the specified port.
-This port does not necessarily need to be the standard 443, and it is often preferrable not to use that due to O/S restrictions on privileged ports.
-The author suggests using port `8443`.
+  The port used does not necessarily need to be the standard `443`, and it is often preferable not to use that due to O/S restrictions on privileged ports.
+The author suggests using port `8443` and using port forwarding on a firewall to direct requests on public port `443` to this.
+  - Enable 'Secure (HTTPS)'
+  - For security purposes it is recommended to disable all other options (ie. do not run built in Simple-API, SocketIO, etc).
+- Let's Encrypt page:
+  - Check 'Use Let's Encrypt certificates' & 'Use this instance for automatic update'.
+  - As with ports above, choose a port and for the challenge server to listen on (`8080` is suggested) and be sure this is visible as port `80` from the public internet using firewall forwarding.
+- Advanced page:
+  - Extension handling must be enabled.
+  - For security purposes it is recommended to 'Disable states and socket info' & 'Do not serve web files from objectDB'.

+Once a suitable web adapter is running, install the fulfilment adapter in the usual way then visit the settings page:

+- Extend WEB adapter\
+Choose the adapter number configured for this purpose as described above.
+- Periodically sync with Google (mins)\
+Self explanatory.
+Things seem to run smoother if a regular sync is performed.
 - Public FQDN\
-Requests to port 443 on this public FQDN (or IP address) must be received by the adapter, on the HTTPS port configured.
-Usually achieved through port forwarding/firewall configuration.
+Requests to port `443` on this public FQDN (or IP address) must be received by the web adapter (configured above).
 If a fixed IP address or name is available that should be used, otherwise it could be possible to use a dynamic DNS resolution service and place the configured public name here.
-- Public/Private/Chained Certrificates\
-Required for correct HTTPS operation.
-Within ioBroker, certificates are stored in the system configuration/certificates configuration screen.
-Follow the usual steps for obtaining a valid set of certificates and be sure they are stored in the system configuration/certificates screen, then select them in the correct order here.\
-**At this time automatic certificate generation from Let’s Encrypt is broken** so certificates must be created by another means, generally manually with [certbot](https://certbot.eff.org/) (see [Getting Started Let’s Encrypt](https://letsencrypt.org/getting-started/)).
 - Google HomeGraph JSON Key\
 [Create a Service Account Key](https://developers.google.com/assistant/smarthome/develop/report-state#service-account-key) for your project and copy/paste the JSON here.
 - OAuth Client ID/Secret\